vegashero/vegashero/readme.txt

 Contributors: vegashero
 Tags: casino,slots,games,arcade,affiliate
 Donate link: https://vegashero.co/downloads/vegas-hero-plugin/
-Requires at least: 4.0
+Requires at least: 5.0
-Tested up to: 5.5.3
+Tested up to: 6.0.1
 Requires PHP: 5.6
-Stable tag: 1.7.1
+Stable tag: 1.8.0
 License: GPL2
 License URI: https://vegashero.co/licensing-and-terms-of-use/

 The VegasHero plugin adds powerful features to your igaming affiliate site.
-Bulk import free casino & slots games, flexible options to add your own games.
+Bulk import free casino & slots games or add your own games manually.
 Display games in a responsive lobby grid.
 Easily add and manage your affiliate links through an elegant editable table.
 Option to customize game titles and content to maximize your SEO.

 == Description ==
 The VegasHero Casino Affiliate Plugin is a 1-Click solution for any Casino Affiliate that wants reliable demo slot games.
 Save yourself hundreds of hours of time and effort sourcing and adding demo games to your WordPress site.

-SAVE PRECIOUS TIME ADDING GAMES
-Sourcing good quality slots images, contacting casino operators to get reliable iframe codes, creating and publishing the posts is all very time-consuming.
-The plugin takes care of all this via a quick game import process.

 COMES WITH A MOBILE RESPONSIVE LOBBY
 We added a filterable casino lobby that displays your games in an intuitive nicely laid out grid.
 The layout is tablet and mobile device friendly.